analogdevicesinc/ai8x-synthesis/README.md

 * There are 16 instances of 32 KiB data memory.
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
 This limits the first-layer input to 181×181 pixels per channel in the CHW format.
 However, when using more than one input channel, the HWC format may be preferred, and all layer output are in HWC format as well.
 In those cases, it is required that four channels fit into a single memory instance -- or 91×90 pixels per channel.
   Note that the first layer commonly creates a wide expansion (i.e., large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.

-* The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`) (implemented using 1×1 convolutions on 1×1 data):
+* The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`), which are implemented using 1×1 convolutions on 1×1 data:
   * The maximum number of input neurons is 1024, and the maximum number of output neurons is 1024 (16 each per processor used).

   * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#Fully Connected \(Linear\) Layers).